avocado-framework/avocado/docs/source/optional_plugins/glib.rst

 This optional plugin enables Avocado to list and run tests written using the `GLib Test Framework <https://developer.gnome.org/glib/stable/glib-Testing.html>`_.

+.. tip:: To see the GLIB tests, it's necessary to execute the
+         binaries.
+For safety reasons, this is not enable by default in Avocado.
+Please edit the ``unsafe`` configuration entry in the ``[plugins.glib]`` section to enable it.
+Also notice that a ``glib.conf`` file ships with Avocado.

 To list the tests, just provide the test file path::

     $ avocado list --loaders glib -- tests/check-qnum